BOARD OF DIRECTORS

 ABRAHAM J. KWON, ESQ.
 (Founder + Chairman)

 Abe is a startup, venture capital and M&A lawyer at Cooley LLP.
 He holds a JD from the University of Pennsylvania Law School, an MPA from the University of Pennsylvania Fels Institute of Government, and a BA in Philosophy, Political Science, and Economics also from the University of Pennsylvania.
 He has extensive experience in both tutoring and helping students apply to college.
 He even had the opportunity to start a high school debate program at Boy's Latin of Philadelphia Charter School.
 It was through that experience that Abe became inspired to start thinking about how to tackle the college gap.
 During Abe's free time, he enjoys playing basketball, watching Sixers games, and visiting his favorite coffee shops in Philadelphia.

 DR. CHRISTOPHER HWANG (Co-Founder)

-Chris considers himself a longtime Philadelphian having grown up just outside the city.
-He attended the University of Pennsylvania where he received his B.A. in Biology, went on to attend medical school at Jefferson Medical College, and after graduating, is now working as a family medicine resident at Thomas Jefferson University Hospital.
-Throughout college and medical school, Chris devoted much of his time to serving the inner city, often through tutoring and mentoring programs for Philadelphia area students.
-As a physician, he continues to be involved with the underserved by volunteering at free health clinics throughout the city.
-Outside of work, Chris's hobbies include Philadelphia sports teams, violin, board games, and eating good food.
+Chris is a longtime Philadelphian having grown up just outside the city.
+He attended the University of Pennsylvania where he received his B.A. in Biology, went on to attend medical school/residency/fellowship at Thomas Jefferson University Hospital, and after graduating, is now working as a geriatrician at Crozer Hospital.
+Throughout college and medical school, Chris devoted much of his time to serving the inner city, often through tutoring and mentoring programs for Philadelphia area students and was considers himself fortunate to have been included in the efforts to start off 12plus.
+Outside of work, Chris's hobbies include Philadelphia sports teams, board games, and eating good food.

 DR. BARBARA CRAM-CRABTREE